tonsky/tonsky.me/site/blog/lockfiles/index.md

 ---
-title: We shouldn’t have needed lockfiles
+title: "We shouldn’t have needed lockfiles"
+summary: "Lockfiles are an absolutely unnecessary concept that complicates things without a good reason.
+Dependency managers can and are working without it just the same."
 published: 2025-08-06
+hackernews_id: 44813397
 ---

 Imagine you’re writing a project and need a library.
 Let’s call it `libpupa`.